tomlurge/mteam/data.md

 			...
 		],
 		"id": {
-			"ed25519": ""    // TODO I'm not sure I understand the spec correctly },
+			"ed25519": ""    // TODO this is not properly specified
+		},
 		"directory-footer": {
 			"bandwidth-weights": {